tlynnaprojects/tlynnaprojects/README.md

 Hello there!
-I'm Lynna Tsai!
+I'm Lynna !
 I graduated from Boston College with a biology degree and am currently learning Python and building on my R skills.
-I want to combine my background in biology with data science.
 Check out the projects I'm currently working on here!